LisaMcGautier/workdayScheduler/README.md

 Struggled with proper placement and syntax of `localStorage.getItem()` which needed to be placed OUTSIDE of the `save.on("click", function (event)` but inside the `for loop` (SCOPE).
 Also struggled with finding the right syntax and command language to return the keys and values within local storage.

 Played with moment.js formatting in the console, trying to leverage the existing array `timeblock` for the comparison of current time with `time` column.
+Created a conditional moment comparison and assigned classes to activity column.

+7/29

+Stayed up late just to see the calendar turn green.
+Checked again this morning, and the `present` background color is not working as expected.
+Working on a solution...

+Tried changing the comparison operators.
+Tried changing the class assignments.
+Tried changing the expression of the variable h.

+After various attempts and searches, discovered that jQuery has a method `.hour()` that will retrieve ONLY the current hour; ignoring the other properties of time; ultimately allowing for a comparison of the current time to the time in the array `timeblock`.

+Something that I have learned in the process of this project is that I should have paid closer attention to the `style.css` file provided; I would have structured the dynamic html differently and assigned classes accordingly.
+When I started, I was focused on how to create the structure of the html using jQuery; I was not thinking about the styling.